 Although policymakers, researchers and consultants are spending much effort in addressing these issues, in transport an economic framework for addressing them is lacking.
-In this paper, we aim to develop such a framework and apply it to the issues mentioned above.
+Our aim is to develop such a framework and apply it to the issues mentioned above.
+We will test how different ways of organising MaaS changes its effects on prices, profits, consumer surplus and welfare.
 For this purpose, we adopt the approach developed by Economides and Salop (1992) and examine a variety of alternative market structures.
 This approach has also been applied in analysing public transport networks, airlines, logistics, roads, etc. (e.g. Clark et al., 2014; D'Alfonso et al., 2016; Lin, 2004; Mantin, 2012; Park and Keh, 2003; Silva and Verhoef, 2013; van den Berg, 2013; Verhoef, 2008; Zhang et al., 2012).
-To the best of our knowledge, application of this framework for MaaS is new.3
+A related literature focusses on the integration of transport services within a single firm or by alliances of firms (Brueckner, 2001; Meurs et al., 2020; Van de Velde et al., 2005; Verhoef, 2008; Vij et al., 2020).
+To the best of our knowledge, application of this framework for MaaS is new.